-\Quarantine exemptions: You do not need to quarantine if you have no symptoms of COVID-19 AND you are up to date on your COVID-19 vaccines OR if you tested positive using a viral test for COVID-19 within the last 90 days and recovered.
-(Recovered means you completed the isolation period for your COVID-19 infection.)
+Exemptions: You do not need to quarantine if you have no symptoms of COVID-19 AND you are up to date on your COVID-19 vaccines.
+This means that you are either fully vaccinated and boosted or you are fully vaccinated but not yet eligible for a booster.